 To make a marriage work, we learn to overlook and forgive the things that may frustrate us.
 These two are promising to stick together through all the unfolded laundry, dirty dishes, sleepless nights and early mornings.
 To support one another through all the bad traffic, annoying co-workers, and airport security lines.

 A happy marriage, I think, is one that includes little surprises, taking time to enjoy doing nothing at all together, and always cheering each other on in life.
-Marriage is having a confidant, a partner in crime, and a best friend.
+Marriage is having a confidant, a partner, and a best friend.

 Declaration of Intent